observablehq/framework/docs/inputs/radio.md

 # Radio

-The Radio input allows the user to choose one of a given set of values.
+A Radio allows the user to choose one of a given set of values.
 (See [Checkbox](./checkbox) for multiple-choice.)
 A Radio is recommended over a [Select](./select) when the number of values to choose from is small — say, seven or fewer — because all choices will be visible up-front, improving usability.

 ```js echo
 const color = view(Inputs.radio(["red", "green", "blue"], {label: "color"}))